gabrielsoltz/aws-arn/README.md

 # aws-arn
-A complete list of all AWS ARNs
+A complete list of all AWS ARNs with their respective Cloudformation, Terraform and ASFF resource names.

-Isn't anyoning trying to guess the ARN for a specific AWS resource?
 This is a complete list of all AWS ARNs.
 The list is sorted alphabetically by service and resource.
 This is the only complete list of AWS ARNs available anywhere.

+You can use this repository as documentation, or you can use it as a module or CLI to generate ARNs for any AWS resource.

 > :warning: **Work in progress**: This is a work in progress.
 Not all services and resources are included yet.
 Please open an issue or pull request if you find any errors or omissions.

 - Total number of services:  153
 - Total number of resources:  468